Wei-BIAN/Behavior-Cloning/readme.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving.

-![alt text][image2]

 After the collection process, I had 10K number of data points.